JohnnysEmporium/TemplateWizard/README.md

 ## Remarks:

 Dont populate your clipboard between pressing ALT+5/ALT+6 and creating a notification.
 Template Wizard uses your clipboard data to fill the template.

+For ease of access, you can create a shortcut for "files" directory and "TemplateWizard.exe" on your desktop.